Jowell & Randy: Late 2005–2011: Move to White Lion and international success

 Jowell & Randy's first single released under their new record label was "Agresivo" featuring fellow Puerto Rican rapper Arcángel from the album La Calle, Vol. 1 in 2006.
 The promotion by White Lion led to the song being broadcast on all radio stations and music-related television channels in Puerto Rico.
-The single became the duo's first Billboard chart entry, peaking at number 27 on Latin Rhythm Airplay on September 19, 2006.
+The single became the duo's first entry on Billboard, peaking at No. 27 on Latin Rhythm Airplay on September 19, 2006.
 On March 1, 2007, the song garnered two People Choice Reggaeton and Urban Awards for Best Collaboration of the Year and Best Song of the Year.
-They were also awarded as the Revelation Duo of the Year and Randy's performance on "Soy Una Gárgola" garnered him the Catchiest Chorus award.
+They also won as the Revelation Duo of the Year and Randy's performance on "Soy Una Gárgola" received the Catchiest Chorus award.

 The success of "Agresivo" established the duo within the reggaeton genre, leading to guest features on Zion's "Cuarto Nivel" from The Perfect Melody, Hector El Father's "Hola Bebé" from The Bad Boy: The Most Wanted Edition, Julio Voltio's "Pónmela" from En Lo Claro, and the remix version of Tito El Bambino's "Siente El Boom".
-"Pónmela" was included on the 2008 video game Grand Theft Auto IV and peaked at number 41 on Billboard's Hot Latin Songs on January 26, 2008.
+"Pónmela" was included on the 2008 video game Grand Theft Auto IV and reached No. 41 on Billboard's Hot Latin Songs, on January 26, 2008.
 "Siente El Boom (Remix)" was also included on the video game, giving credit only to Tito El Bambino and Randy, performers of the original version.
-2007's guest features by Randy on De La Ghetto's "Sensación del Bloque" and Tito El Bambino's original version of "Siente El Boom" are cited by Jason Birchmeier of AllMusic as the collaborations that significantly improved the duo's international profile.
-The latter peaked at number 14 on Billboard's Hot Latin Songs on June 16, 2007 and at number 9 on Tropical Airplay on July 28, 2007.
+2007's guest features by Randy on De La Ghetto's "Sensación del Bloque" and Tito El Bambino's original version of "Siente El Boom" are cited by Jason Birchmeier of AllMusic as being the collaborations which significantly improved the duo's profile internationally.
+"Siente El Boom" peaked at No. 14 on Billboard's Hot Latin Songs on June 16, 2007 and at No. 9 on Tropical Airplay on July 28, 2007.
 Randy was also featured on Tego Calderón's El Abayarde Contraataca with the single "Quitarte To", which peaked at number 10 on Hot Latin Songs on December 8, 2007.

 Casa de Leones and Los Más Sueltos del Reggaetón

-In 2006, Elías de León along with A&R of White Lion Records Carlos "Karly" Rosario proposed to assemble a reggaeton quintet composed by Jowell & Randy, J King & Maximan and Guelo Star.
-The group was named Casa de Leones and remained active until 2008, releasing one namesake studio album on June 26, 2007, under Black Lion Entertainment Inc and Warner Music Latina.
-Casa de Leones peaked at number 3 on Billboard's Top Latin Albums chart on their debut week on July 7, 2007, in which it also reached number 126 on the Billboard 200.
-The album received a five out of five score by Evan Gutierrez of AllMusic, stating that the group "may have created the most listenable reggaeton album to date".
-He described Casa de Leones as a "house of songwriters" and praised the use of live instruments instead of "the typical 808 drum machine and cheap-sounding synth melodies".
+In 2006, Elías de León and Carlos "Karly" Rosario, A&R of White Lion Records Carlos "Karly" Rosario proposed to assemble a reggaeton quintet composed by Jowell & Randy, J King & Maximan, and Guelo Star.
+The group was named Casa de Leones and remained active until 2008, releasing a namesake studio album on June 26, 2007, under Black Lion Entertainment Inc and Warner Music Latina.
+Casa de Leones was No. 3 on Billboard's Top Latin Albums chart for their debut week on July 7, 2007 and it also reached No. 126 on the Billboard 200.
+The album received a five out of five score by Evan Gutierrez of AllMusic, writing that the group "may have created the most listenable reggaeton album to date".
+He said that Casa de Leones was a "house of songwriters" and praised the use of live instruments instead of "the typical 808 drum machine and cheap-sounding synth melodies".